novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

-# Kubernetes - Deploy App into Minikube Cluster using Deployment controller, Service, and Horizontal Autoscaler
+# Kubernetes - Deploy App into Minikube Cluster using Deployment controller, Service, and Horizontal Pod Autoscaler

 In this post, we are going to learn about how to deploy a containerized app into the Kubernetes (minikube) cluster, enable the horizontal autoscaling on it, and create a service that makes the application accessible from outside the cluster.